jjg/k40/journal.md

 http://www.scorchworks.com/Blog/spring-loaded-k40-laser-platform/

 I should be able to source most of these parts locally, the only one I'm not sure about is the "expanded metal sheet" (although I could probably come-up with an alternative for that).

+# 03142019

+I'm doing a bad job maintaining this journal.

+Since the last post I've installed a larger-capacity exaust fan and a cheap air assist.
+This combination makes a big difference.
+The air assist is essentially an aquarium air pump connected to a sportsball inflation needle, held in place by a 3d-printed collar mounted on the laser head.
+This works surprisingly well, but I'd like to do a better job of keeping things in place and managing the air hose.
+I also think that the system could benefit from a better air pump, so I'm on the lookout for a suitable replacement.

+I think the exaust is good, but I ended-up using a piece of plastic 4" hose for one section and I think I'm going to replace that with aluminum like the rest of the system.

+The cooling system is holding up but the pump has become louder and I'm expecting it to fail at some point.
+I need to get a replacement so I have something on-hand when that happens, and I should really get some sort of automated shut-down setup in the event of a cooling failure, but at the moment I'm not sure if there's a simple/cheap way to accomplish this.

+I also picked up an ammeter so I can accurately measure the current going to the laser.
+This is essential to prevent overdriving the tube.
+I haven't installed this yet because it's going to be messy (I need to cut holes in the control panel to mount it) and I'm using low enough power levels that I shouldn't be getting anywhere near overdriving the tube.
+I'm also in te middle of a project and I don't want to break the thing before we finish.

+Speaking of this project, it's an engraving project and I've managed to find some settings that work very well for raster engraving bamboo cutting boards.
+Surprisingly fast and low power, and engraves well without a lot of smoke, charing, etc.  I've started a new page on jasongullickson.com to document the working feeds & speeds that I come across for various materials.

+I also took a swing at cutting some 3mm baltic birch plywood.
+I've only tried a few settings but found that 10mm/s at 40% power works well.